Overview

 First Block Cache (Flux Models)

 Flux uses Transformer blocks instead of UNet convolutions.
-FBCache applies a similar principle:
+The repository includes a First Block Cache implementation for this architecture family:

 ┌─────────────────────────────────────────┐